Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 Remember the HP Agilent M3/M4 portable monitor?

-While the Philips MMS modules can be upgraded using extensions, each also has an IP address for linking onto the Measurement Ethernet network.
+While the Philips MMS modules can be upgraded using extensions, each also has an IP address for linking onto the Measurement Ethernet network, allowing direct communication between the main unit and each module.
 Scalable monitoring is achieved by slotting individual modules into a module rack linked to the Measurement Network; in the same way, expensive modules can be shared.

 On the contrary, NIHON KOHDEN failed to realize a workable Measurement Network and the Life Scope TR Input Units do not have IP addresses for networking.
 There is no way to scale monitoring parameters or sharing expensive modules using networking, only via serial kit sets or linking to independent devices using custom interfaces.